Google’s new SPAM policies: 5 things you need to do to safeguard your outbound

 Sometimes perfectly legitimate messages get marked as SPAM, so they’re not expecting senders to be perfect 100% of the time.

-The bottom line is that if you're sending emails regularly and they’re getting good engagement, Google is not going to have a problem with you.
+The bottom line is that if you're sending emails regularly and they’re getting good engagement, you' shouldn't run into problems with the Google SPAM policies.

 You - as a conscientious B2B seller! - are not their concern here.